+Exams: There will be three midterm tests and a final exam.
+The midterms will be given in class on: Thursday, February 10, Thursday, March 10, and Thursday, April 14, .
+The Final Exam is scheduled for 8:00-10:00 AM on Friday, May 13.

+Grading: Grades will be determined according to the breakdown:

+Assignments/Classwork 40%

-Assignments/Classwork 40% Three Midterms 35% Final Exam 25% (For each student, the highest midterm score will be weighted at 15% and the other two will be weighted at 10%.)
-Final course grades will be based on the scale: A: 90%, B: 80%, C: 70%, D: 60%, F: below 60% The actual cut-offs may be dropped slightly lower at the instructor's discretion.
+Three Midterms 35%

+Final Exam 25%

+(For each student, the highest midterm score will be weighted at 15% and the other two will be weighted at 10%.)
+Final course grades will be based on the scale:

+A: 90%, B: 80%, C: 70%, D: 60%, F: below 60%

+The actual cut-offs may be dropped slightly lower at the instructor's discretion.
 Please note that the Assignment/Classwork portion forms a very significant portion of the complete course grade.

 Class Attendance: The day-to-day class lectures and discussions form the backbone of this course.
 Routine attendance at the class is essential and expected of students.

-Homework Assignments and Classwork: Homework will be assigned for each class (as a general rule).
-However, it will only be collected only occasionally.
+Homework Assignments and Classwork: Regular homework assignments will be collected roughly once per week.
 Assistance on homework and related problems is available during the instructor's office hours.
-At nearly every class, students will be given a problem to work.
-This problem will usually consist of a homework problem that had assigned for that class (or an earlier class), or a problem related to the current class discussions.
-The point of the homework assignments is to provide a minimum level of exposure to the corse topics outside of class time, and to give aid in the understanding of basic concepts.
-To prepare adequately for this course, students will need to work many more problems than just the assigned ones in order to feel comfortable with, and master, the ideas involved.
+The point of the homework assignments is to provide students with a minimum level of exposure to the materials outside of class time, and to give feedback on understanding of basic concepts.
+To prepare adequately for this course, students will need to do many more problems than just the assigned ones in order to feel comfortable with, and master, the concepts involved.
 The experience of many generations of students shows that the way to succeed in a math course is to work (and understand) a large number of problems.
+The textbook is an excellent resource for good problems, and most of the odd-numbered problems have answers (different from solutions!) at the end of the book.

+There will be sporadic in-class work done by students over the semester, this work will not typically be announced in advance.

-The textbook is an excellent resource for good problems, and most of the odd-numbered problems have answers (which is different from solutions!) at the end of the book.
-Each Homework Assignment and Class Problem will be graded out of 20 points.
-In determining the Assignment/Classwork portion of the total course grade, the lowest 15% (roughly) of the assignment and quiz grades will be dropped at the end of the semester.
-When homework is collected, it will always be due in class on the assigned date, and late papers will not be accepted.
+Each Homework Assignment and Classwork Paper will be graded out of 20 points.
+In determining the Assignment/Classwork portion of the total course grade, the lowest 20% (roughly) of the assignment and quiz grades will be dropped at the end of the semester.
+This policy helps ensure that students who miss one or two homework assignments will not be unduly penalized.
+Homework will always be due in class on the assigned date, and late homework will not be accepted.

 Student Disabilities: The instructor is committed to providing an environment in which students will be able to successfully complete this course.
 Any student who has a disability that may affect their course performance should discuss this with the instructor as soon as possible so that steps can be taken to ensure full participation in the course and to facilitate academic opportunities.

 Academic Misconduct: Students are assumed to be familiar with the Academic Misconduct Code.
 Any instances of academic misconduct will be strictly dealt with in accordance with this code.